verachell/English-word-lists-parts-of-speech-approximate/README.md

 Nouns ending with `ment` were obtained by selecting all nouns from the Parts of Speech Word Book (those indicated with an N code), and then limiting by grep to those ending with 'ment'.

 ## Credits
 - `british-english` and `american-english` dictionaries from the [SCOWL/aspell package](http://wordlist.aspell.net/) via the standard Debian package manager.
+See also [https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright](https://metadata.ftp-master.debian.org/changelogs//main/s/scowl/scowl_7.1-1_copyright)
 - [Part-of-Speech II by Grady Ward](http://www.gutenberg.org/ebooks/3203) 2002 at Project Gutenberg.

 Words used for filtering out offensive language were sourced from the following: